SolsticeSpectrum/CODEX-Installer/README.md

    - Navigate to `tooling/InnoSetupEE/`.
    - Run `Compil32.exe` to open the enhanced edition of Inno Setup.
    - Go to `File -> Open` and navigate `installer/src`.
-   - Open `codex.iss` and now you can modify the installer.
+   - Open `setup.iss` and now you can modify the installer.

 2. **Testing and Compiling**:
    - To test your changes you can press `F9` or click the Run button.